gokulbalagopal/gokulbalagopal.github.io/_publications/2024-02-01-paper-title-number-1.md

 collection: publications
 permalink: /publication/2024-02-01-paper-title-number-1
-excerpt: 'The goal of this study is to describe a design architecture for a self-powered sensorsssadasd network that is currently being deployed at various locations throughout the Dallas-Fort Worth metroplex to measure and report on Particulate Matter (PM) concentrations.
+excerpt: 'The goal of this study is to describe a design architecture for a self-powered sensor network that is currently being deployed at various locations throughout the Dallas-Fort Worth metroplex to measure and report on Particulate Matter (PM) concentrations.
 This sensing system can collect data at remote